AndyShiue/Ende-readme/README.md

 ## A `const` Version of `factorial`

-I'll define a `const fn factorial` in this subchapter.
+I'll define a `const fn factorial` in this subsection.
 The implementation of this `factorial` is different from the `U32` version above.
 This is not to suggest Ende has overloading; they're just from different namespaces.